heptarch/heptarch.github.io/drafts/demon.md

 piping leans forward, as if bowing.
 The ball grows larger and a constellation of twelve teardrops appears, dancing around it, Ellen thinks, like angels on the head of a pin.
-Or perhaps the pins themselves: the teardrops lengthen sharply inward and pierce the ball through.
+Or perhaps like the pins themselves: the teardrops lengthen sharply inward and impale the ball.
 The whole figure convulses, pulsing and folding itself into new patchworks, like a dancing star.

 A daemonic shape, she concludes, grinning, and switches it off.